sachinkaria/CV/README.md

 Technologies: AngularJS, Ruby on Rails, Ionic, Rspec, Capybara, Jasmine

-### What's Good
+### Pathfinder

-A project based on the dying concept of event poster advertising.
-What's Good follows a Pinterest based model primarily for events allowing event goers of all ages, in any city to find, share and attend events they love.
+A social media networking platform being design and built in collaboration with Camp Pathfinder to create a unique community for Pathfinder alumnis to engage and interact with each other.

-Technologies: ReactJS, NodeJS, Mocha, Chai, Express, MongoDB
+Technologies: ReactJS, Redux, Mocha, Chai, RailsAPI, Rspec

 ## Education